-New and unconventional display systems of today are sowing the seeds for the products of tomorrow.
+New and unconventional display systems of today are building blocks for the products of tomorrow.
 From microdisplays to handhelds to wall displays to projection systems, all sizes and novel approaches are of interest.
 Papers are solicited that describe new-concept display systems and may include novel devices, integration, or image processing.